Interlibrary Loan //

 - You may turn up multiple editions of your book.
 Choose the one that looks best to you.

-- NOTE that if the UArts Libraries own the item this will be indicated by an icon.
-You may not request items already owned by the UArts Libraries through ILL.
+- NOTE that if the UArts Libraries own the item, this will be indicated and you will be directed to the location of the item.
+You may not request items already owned by the UArts Libraries.

 How Do I Request My Item On ILL?